CHAPTER B:

 Resources

-The ICCG is accountable to the RC and reports to the HCT through OCHA, who chairs the ICCG.
-Specific working and advisory groups on cross-cutting, inter-cluster/thematic issues (such as CVA, accountability to affected people, etc.) can be established directly under (and report to) either the ICCG or the HCT.45
+The ICCG is accountable to the HC and reports to the HCT through OCHA, which chairs the ICCG.
+Specific working and advisory groups on cross-cutting, inter-cluster/thematic issues (such as AAP, etc.) can be established directly under (and report to) the ICCG or the HCT.49

-The ICCG provides operational direction and support to subnational coordination groups and plays a critical role in tracking and monitoring the response.
-Based on the context and specific coordination needs of the response, the ICCG may be replicated at subnational level and/or for a specific geographic area.
+The ICCG provides operational direction and support to subnational coordination groups, and it plays a necessary role in tracking and monitoring the response.
+Based on the context and specific coordination needs of the response, the ICCG may be replicated at the subnational level and/or for a specific geographic area.

-1. Reinforce the link with the ICCG by attending ICCG meetings on a quarterly or ad hoc basis.
+1. Reinforce the link with the ICCG by attending ICCG meetings on an ad hoc basis.

 3. Encourage cluster coordinators to attend the HCT where the agenda is relevant to their cluster/sector.